The value of specialist medical negligence solicitors

 - Has the right accreditations

-- Has experience in the field of medicine you are interested in
+- Has experience in the field of medicine relevant to your claim

 - Is empathetic towards your circumstances